-Top employment industry, 2018
+Top employment industry, 2019

 Figure 8: Education and health services is the dominant industry sector across Minnesota in terms of highest employment.
 Other industries take the top spot where expected, such as agriculture in western counties and leisure and hospitality in some northern counties.
 Data: Bureau of Labor Statistics, Quarterly Census of Employment and Wages; Bureau of Economic Analysis, Local Area Personal Income and Employment.
 Top industries around the state in terms of employment include trade, transportation and utilities; leisure and hospitality; manufacturing; construction; farm employment; and professional and business services.
 The one significant difference between the regions is the high employment in the professional and business services in the entirely urban group of counties (Table 2).

-Table 2: Top five employment industries by planning region.
-Includes percent of total employment in each industry.Data: Bureau of Economic Analysis, Local Area Personal Income and Employment
+Table 2: 2019 top five employment industries by RUCA group.
+Includes percent of total employment in each industry.
+Data: Bureau of Economic Analysis, Local Area Personal Income and Employment

-Rank Entirely rural Town/rural mix Urban/town/rural mix Entirely urban 1 Education and Health Services, 22.056% Education and Health Services, 23.752% Education and Health Services, 26.456% Education and Health Services, 24.932% 2 Farm employment, 18.395% Trade, Transportation and Utilities, 19.064% Trade, Transportation and Utilities, 18.558% Trade, Transportation and Utilities, 18.326% 3 Trade, Transportation and Utilities, 17.686% Manufacturing, 15.337% Manufacturing, 13.814% Professional and Business Services, 15.681% 4 Leisure and Hospitality, 11.971% Leisure and Hospitality, 9.066% Leisure and Hospitality, 9.872% Leisure and Hospitality, 9.922% 5 Public Administration, 7.011% Farm employment, 7.995% Professional and Business Services, 5.692% Manufacturing, 9.646%
+Rank Entirely rural Town/rural mix Urban/town/rural mix Entirely urban 1 Education and Health Services, 22.1% Education and Health Services, 23.8% Education and Health Services, 26.1% Education and Health Services, 25.0% 2 Farm employment, 18.7% Trade, Transportation and Utilities, 19.0% Trade, Transportation and Utilities, 18.3% Trade, Transportation and Utilities, 18.0% 3 Trade, Transportation and Utilities, 17.5% Manufacturing, 14.7% Manufacturing, 13.9% Professional and Business Services, 15.7% 4 Leisure and Hospitality, 12.1% Leisure and Hospitality, 9.2% Leisure and Hospitality, 9.9% Leisure and Hospitality, 9.9% 5 Public Administration, 7.0% Farm employment, 8.0% Professional and Business Services, 6.0% Manufacturing, 9.7%

 Another difference is in the percentage of people employed by government.
 Government is a major employer in many rural counties, where the need for a baseline of services can be disproportionate to the population.
-In 2017, 18% of total jobs in the entirely rural county group were in government, 14% in the town/rural group, 13% in the urban/town/rural group, and 10% in the entirely urban county groups, respectively (Figure 9).
+In 2019, 18% of total jobs in the entirely rural county group were in government, 14% in the town/rural group, 13% in the urban/town/rural group, and 10% in the entirely urban county groups, respectively (Figure 9).